emeka1999/platypus-tk/README.md

 Platypus operates on Ubuntu 24.04 though you may be able to compile Platypus on a different version of Ubuntu.

 #####  Method One:
-Download the lateset release onto your system.
+Download the latest release onto your system.
 Enter CLI and type the following commands:
   ```sh
   sudo chmod +x ./dep.run